vivaria/edisonrul.ing/docs/source/cards/s/synchro-barrier.md

 ### Card Rulings

-●Tributing 1 Synchro Monster you control is a cost.
+*   Tributing 1 Synchro Monster you control is a cost.